romanmurzac/DrivenPath/chapter_6/README.md

 In order to use *GitHub Actions* here can be used manual setup by navigating to `Actions` section, press `New workflow` and from here choose or a *Template workflow*, or `set up a workflow yourself` option.
 In *DrivenData* project it will be setup via code.

 ### Create deployment branch
-In order to prepare a CI/CD for *DrivenData* pipeline it will be needed to prepare a brand new branch - `deploy`.
+In order to prepare a CI/CD for *DrivenData* pipeline it will be needed to prepare a brand-new branch - `deploy`.
 This branch will be used as an empty branch that not contains all works related to previous chapters.
 It needs to deploy only the desired infrastructure.\
 Create `deploy` branch and delete all content from it.
 ```
 git checkout --orphan deploy